Who Do U Love? (Monsta X song)

-"Who Do U Love?" is a song recorded by the South Korean boy group Monsta X. It was released on June 14, 2019 also the first single from their first English-language album All About Luv.
-It peaked at number 26 on the US Billboard Mainstream Top 40 Airplay, becoming the group's first single to peak inside the said chart.
+"Who Do U Love?" is a song recorded by the South Korean boy group Monsta X. It was released on June 14, 2019 and the first single from their first English-language album All About Luv.
+It peaked at number 26 on the US Billboard Mainstream Top 40 Airplay, becomes the group's first single to peak inside the said chart.
 It was also nominated for Best K-pop at the 2019 MTV Video Music Awards.

 Background and release

 The song was initially released as a single on June 14, accompanied by a music video on June 21.
 It was later included in the group's first English-language album All About Luv, released in February 2020.

 Critical reception

 According to Tamar Herman of Billboard, "Who Do U Love?" demands to be danced to as it is driven by a "blend of sleek bass, snappy beats, and shimmering synths" that create an "addicting, groovy melody" propelled by a "rhythmic choral hook".